WICG/webmonetization/docs/sending.md

 ### `MonetizationRequest` - Dictionary

-The data in the `MonetizationRequest` emitted to the payment handler contains the destination (receiver) address for the payment, the condition, expiry, and data to use in the Interledger packet.
+The data in the `MonetizationRequest` emitted to the payment handler contains the destination (WM receiver) address for the payment, the condition, expiry, and data to use in the Interledger packet.

 ```webidl
   dictionary MonetizationRequest {